US and NATO responses fail to address Russia's main concerns, says Foreign Minister Lavrov - KVIA

 “There is a reaction there that allows us to count on the beginning of a serious conversation, but on secondary topics,” he said.

-“The President already read the written responses,” Kremlin spokesman told journalists during a conference call.
+“The President already read the written responses,” he said.
 “All the papers are with the President.
 It will take some time to analyze them, we will not rush to any conclusions.”

-Peskov said Russia’s response would not take long but cautioned it wouldn’t happen straight away.
-The Kremlin spokesman said that on the surface, Russia’s prime concerns had not been addressed, but refused to give an official definitive answer to the responses presented by the United States and NATO.
+Russia’s official response would not take long but Peskov cautioned it wouldn’t happen straight away.

 NATO sees ‘room for progress’